IIIristraM/sagun/README.md

     @operation({
         // optional, could be constant or function id,
-        // optional, function that allows to change operation values
+        // optional, function that allows to change operation values,
         // but it should not change operation generics
         // (ie if operation result was a number it should be a number after change)
         updateStrategy: function*(operation) {